The yield per acre of Sukuma wiki is of great interest for all farmers considering it as a high potential crop.

 What is available is usually bitter and tough when cooked.

-For that reason, potential customers wander to and fro looking good sources of sweet kale—and they are ready to buy it at a higher price.
+For that reason, sukuma wiki buyers wander to and fro looking good sources of sweet kale.
+These buyers are OFTEN are ready to buy GOOD,SWEET Sukumawiki at Top prices.

 Farmers, therefore, are tempted to overharvest their kale farm in a bid to make an extra coin.